Vermyndax/terraform-aws-s3-website/README.md

 ## Changelog

+### 03/22/21

+* Added a public access block for the CloudFront logging bucket.

 ### 03/20/21

 * Did a pretty massive refactoring of this module.
 If you used this module in the past to deploy CodePipeline stuff, DO NOT USE THIS RELEASE.